Your guide to holiday shipping with Geartrade

 The one word of caution this year is to keep shipping times in mind—whether you’re buying or selling.
 The postal service is always more overloaded during the holidays, and in 2020 the bottleneck may be worse.
 Thanks to the pandemic, far more people will be shopping online this year for the holidays—in fact The New York Times is predicting a “Holiday Shipmageddon.”
 (Read here if you dare.)

-So if you’re buying, especially as a gift (or a gift to self), buffer your timeline and try purchasing two to three weeks ahead of time.
+So if you’re buying, especially as a gift (or a gift to self), buffer your timeline and try purchasing a couple weeks ahead of time, at least.
 And if you’re selling, you technically have five days to ship according to Geartrade rules, but it’s all the better if you can hustle a little faster and drop your items in the mail sooner.
-You have to think: shipping takes a while these days, and if the buyer is trying to get their item in time for the holidays, this is your chance to be gear-Santa and help deliver on time by shipping fast.
+You have to think: shipping takes a while these days, and if the buyer is trying to get their item in time for the holidays, this is your personal chance to be gear-Santa and help deliver on time by shipping fast.

 Sellers, know the process: stay a step ahead.

 Before your item even sells, start thinking about getting a box to ship it in, especially if it’s an oversized item like skis, a snowboard, snowshoes, or a surfboard.
 This is the kind of box you either have to buy special or source from a local outdoor shop for free.

 Once your item sells, print off the shipping label right away, or, make a plan to swing by your local U.S. Postal Service, FedEx, or UPS location as soon as possible.
 Print the item invoice if you can, as it’s a nice touch if you can tuck it into the box.
 Then … send that sucker as soon as possible.
 You’ll earn bonus love through reviews on Geartrade and garner extra street cred by shipping quickly.

 Buyers, know the realities of holiday shipping: buy early.